frederic-perez/AmE-dictionary/data/dictionary.md

 __hickory shaft__
 __hickory__
 __hicks__ _A collection of web-toed hicks._
 __hide and seek__ _idiom_ A situation in which one party is constantly evading or avoiding another.
-(A reference to the children’s game "hide and go seek.")
-Often used with the verb "play."
+(A reference to the children’s game “hide and go seek.”)
+Often used with the verb “play.”
 __hideaway__ _n_ :two: An area where you can be alone. _Syn_ retreat
 __hidebound__ _adj_ :three::hammer:
 __hideous__ _adj_ :four: Very ugly. _A hideous practice._
 __hideout__ _n_ :two::hammer:
 __higgledy-piggledy__
-__Higgs boson__ :two::hammer: (popularly known as the "God particle.")
+__Higgs boson__ :two::hammer: (popularly known as the “God particle.”)
 __high and dry__ _adj_ :two: Abandoned, helpless. _The consumer is left high and dry._
 __high beams__
 __high note__ _idiom_ The most successful, impressive, or climactic point (of something).